vimc/montagu-db/README.md

 Run

 ```
-./scripts/create-synthetic.sh
+./scripts/create-synthetic.sh montagu-db-data-synthetic
 ```

-which will run `create-empty.sh` but also populate this with synthetic data (currently totally rubbish data but we can improve this with time).
-By default this will create a data volume called `montagu-db-data`, but pass a single argument to the script to create a data container with a different name.
+which will set up the schema but also populate it with synthetic data (currently totally rubbish data but we can improve this with time).
+The above call will create a data volume called `montagu-db-data-synthetic`, but pass a different argument to the script to create a data volume with a different name (or no argument to create an unnamed data volume)

-### Run the database pointing at a data container
+### Run the database pointing at a data volume

 All we have to do here is point the database container at the database volume.
 This also exposes the postgres port 5432 as 9999 for local access but we'd typically be using either `--link` or the new docker networking to join containers together.
 Omit the `-d` to run the database without detaching (in which case you probably also want `--rm`)